WARNING: This document is a draft and the guidelines that it contains may change in the future as the Sentinel project

 Note: it is possible that a stale master returns online at the same time a client contacts a stale Sentinel instance, so the client may connect with a stale master, and yet the ROLE output will match.
-However when the master is back again Sentinel will try to demote it to slave, triggering a new disconnection.
-The same reasoning applies to connecting to stale slaves that will get reconfigured to replicate with a different master.
+However when the master is back again Sentinel will try to demote it to replica, triggering a new disconnection.
+The same reasoning applies to connecting to stale replicas that will get reconfigured to replicate with a different master.

 *Connecting to replicas

-Sometimes clients are interested to connect to slaves, for example in order to scale read requests.
+Sometimes clients are interested to connect to replicas, for example in order to scale read requests.
 This protocol supports connecting to replicas by modifying step 2 slightly.
 Instead of calling the following command:

 SENTINEL get-master-addr-by-name master-name